 The increased water consumed during a kidney cleanse increases the chance of flushing kidney stones.
 This is very beneficial as passing them eliminates the intense pain associated with lodged stones.
 Unfortunately, the crystals can stress the urinary tract and lead to nausea and pain in the groin area when they pass from the body.
 If you develop a fever and similar chills, it may indicate an infection and the need for medical attention.

-To ensure a successful cleanse, it is wise to consume only liquids.
-Strictly consuming liquids encourages the removal of excess food from the intestines.
+To ensure a successful cleanse, it is wise to consume foods that nourish the kidneys.
+Drinking more liquids encourages the removal of excess food from the intestines.
 While this may not seem related to the kidneys, it reduces the food-accumulated toxins in the intestines and the rest of the body.
 Plus, the increased liquids provide more fluids to flush and cleanse the kidneys.

 4. Eat Watermelon

-Three days is the minimum amount of time needed to cleanse the kidneys and encourage toxin removal.
-For those three days drink plenty of water, organic vegetable or fruit juices, and herbal tea.
+Four days is the minimum amount of time needed to cleanse the kidneys and encourage toxin removal.
+For those four days drink plenty of water, organic vegetable or fruit juices, and herbal tea.
 Foods like watermelon and certain herbal supplements can help the body remove toxins and improve the effectiveness of the cleanse.